 - We buy houses companies are available just about anywhere, while Opendoor operates in about 50 markets.

-‘We buy houses’ companies range from national franchises like We Buy Ugly Houses to local mom-and-pops that purchase a home or two per year.
+'We buy houses' companies range from national franchises like We Buy Ugly Houses to local house flippers that purchase a home or two per year.

 They are far more willing to purchase homes in less-than-ideal condition.
 They're also available in more markets than iBuyers like Opendoor, which generally stick to major cities.